-The majority of the 2A and 2B designation proposals in this document are the result of either 1) MPCA biological monitoring from 2008-2011 IWM efforts or 2) amendments to MDNR's trout waters list (S-38, S-39, S-40).
-The first group is the result of aquatic life use reviews that took place as part of MPCA's 2010 through 2013 surface-water assessments.
+The majority of the 2A and 2B designation proposals in this document are the result of either 1) MPCA biological monitoring from 2012-2017 IWM efforts or 2) amendments to MDNR's trout waters list (S-24, S-25, S-26).
+The first group is the result of aquatic life use reviews that took place as part of MPCA's 2014 through 2019 surface-water assessments.
 These recommended designations are independent of Minn.
 R. 6264.0050 and represent needed changes to align these reaches with MPCA's beneficial use framework.
 The latter group of designations largely follows the MPCA's historical practice of using Minn.
 R. 6264.0050 to update Minn.
 R. 7050.0470.
 However, the use designations listed in this document have gone through a use review by the MPCA to ensure that designated uses comply with Minnesota Rule and the CWA.
 In many cases, these two use designation types overlap as they were triggered by both MPCA IWM efforts and amendments to the MDNR trout waters list.
-In addition, there are a number of rule corrections made by the MDNR that the MPCA is also proposing to adopt.
-These rule corrections did not undergo additional review since they are corrections to the current designations and in most cases they are short reaches without additional data.
+In addition, there are rule corrections made by the MDNR that the MPCA is also proposing to adopt.
+These rule corrections did not undergo additional review since they are corrections to the current designations and in most cases, they are short stream reaches without additional data.

-To designate a water body as a cold water (Class 2A) or cool/warm water (Class 2B) habitat, a comprehensive review of biological, chemical, and physical measures as well as other data are used to determine the natural and existing beneficial use.
-Biological data are the primary source of information used to demonstrate if a cold water use is an existing use.
-Reviews of fish and macroinvertebrate data focus on the presence or absence and the proportion of cold water species (e.g., trout, sculpin, the amphipod Gammarus, and the small minnow mayfly Baetis tricaudatus).
+To designate a water body as a coldwater (Class 2A) or cool/warm water (Class 2B) habitat, a comprehensive review of biological, chemical, and physical measures as well as other data are used to determine the natural and existing beneficial use.
+Biological data are the primary source of information used to demonstrate if a coldwater use is an existing use.
+Reviews of fish and macroinvertebrate data focus on the presence or absence and the proportion of coldwater species (e.g., trout, sculpin, the amphipod Gammarus, and the small minnow mayfly Baetis tricaudatus).
 These reviews include assessments of contemporary and historical data.
 Of particular importance for use designation is the demonstration that these waters currently support or have supported sustained trout reproduction or that they have good year-to-year carry over (e.g., stocked trout survive a year or more in the stream).
-Some streams that do not support trout due to barriers, stream size constraints, or poor fish habitat are also proposed to be designated Class 2A based on the presence of a cold water macroinvertebrate community.
+Some streams that do not support trout due to barriers, stream size constraints, or poor fish habitat may also be proposed to be designated Class 2A based on the presence of a coldwater macroinvertebrate community.
 Temperature data are also important when reviewing a water for 2A designation.
-Temperature logger data (i.e., measurements recorded continuously every 15-30 min) are especially useful as they provide a more comprehensive estimate of summer thermal conditions and can be used to estimate the percent of the time temperatures are suitable for supporting and maintaining cold water biota (e.g., brook trout).
+Temperature logger data (i.e., measurements recorded continuously every 15-30 min) are especially useful as they provide a more comprehensive estimate of summer thermal conditions and can be used to estimate the percent of the time temperatures are suitable for supporting and maintaining coldwater biota (e.g., brook trout).
 Other physical and chemical characteristics (e.g., habitat, flow, dissolved oxygen, presence of beaver dams, migration barriers) of the water body are also used as part of the review to determine the existing use.
 In all cases, the beneficial use review is held to determine whether or not a designated use is an existing use.
 This holds that designated uses attained in a surface water on or after November 28, 1975, must be protected (see Minn.
 R. 7050.0255, subp.
-15, 40 CFR 131.10; S-11, S-18).
-Cold water reviews are also done with consultation from MDNR staff in order to compile all available information, consider MDNR's management goals for the water, and to align class 2A waters with MDNR's trout waters list when feasible.
+15 and 40 CFR 131.10; S-10).
+Coldwater reviews are also executed with consultation from MDNR staff to compile all available information, consider MDNR's management goals for the water, and to align class 2A waters with MDNR's trout waters list when feasible.